Hyperbolic monopoles with continuous symmetries: Introduction

 In earlier work, we created a Structure Theorem that generates spherically symmetric Euclidean monopoles~\cite{charbonneau_construction_2022}.
 However, this theorem has some hypotheses, meaning it is not known if it generates all such Euclidean monopoles.
 Just like others before, given the connection between Euclidean and hyperbolic monopoles, I sought an analogue of this theorem for the hyperbolic case, allowing me to add to the small, but growing list of examples of hyperbolic monopoles.
 By giving a more abstract proof of the Structure Theorem, I am able to remove the aforementioned hypotheses not only for the case of hyperbolic monopoles, but also Euclidean monopoles.
 This means that not only do the Structure Theorems provide novel examples of spherically symmetric monopoles with higher rank structure groups, but they generate all spherically symmetric Euclidean monopoles and all spherically symmetric hyperbolic monopoles that can be obtained from the subset of ADHM data I identify below.

 The main results of this paper are Theorem~\ref{thm:axialsym}, Theorem~\ref{thm:sphersym}, and Theorem~\ref{thm:struct}, the Structure Theorem.
 The first two theorems are able to linearize the equations of symmetry by working with Lie algebras.
 They do so for axial and spherical symmetry, respectively.
-These theorems reduce the problem of finding symmetric hyperbolic monopoles to a problem in Representation Theory.
+These theorems reduce the problem of finding symmetric hyperbolic monopoles to a problem in representation theory.
 The Structure Theorem outlines all solutions to the equation of spherical symmetry, solving a key step in finding spherically symmetric hyperbolic monopoles.
 Using this theorem, we generate many infinite families of spherically symmetric, hyperbolic monopoles.

 In Section~\ref{sec:RotatingMonopoles}, I introduce the ADHM data that we study, as well as what it means for it to be equivariant under a rotation.
-In Section~\ref{sec:AxiallySym}, we investigate hyperbolic monopoles with axial symmetry and provide examples of such monopoles.
-In Section~\ref{sec:SphericallySym}, we investigate hyperbolic monopoles with spherical symmetry and prove the Structure Theorem, which allows us to classify these monopoles.
-We then provide examples of spherically symmetric hyperbolic monopoles and discuss constraints on the structure group of such monopoles.
-In Appendix~\ref{appx:rotations}, we prove that when investigating instantons or monopoles (hyperbolic or Euclidean) with continuous symmetries, we need only look at those invariant under rotations.
-In Appendix~\ref{appx:computingBi}, we compute a triple of complex matrices $(B_1^n,B_2^n,B_3^n)$ that helps us construct spherically symmetric hyperbolic monopoles.
+In Section~\ref{sec:AxiallySym}, we investigate hyperbolic monopoles with axial symmetry.
+In Section~\ref{sec:SphericallySym}, we investigate hyperbolic monopoles with spherical symmetry and prove the Structure Theorem, which greatly simplifies the construction of such monopoles.
+We then provide examples of spherically symmetric hyperbolic monopoles and discuss constraints on the structure group of these monopoles, providing a framework for the classification of spherically symmetric hyperbolic monopoles.